FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Point Relax]()----Moves points with overlapping radii away from each other, optionally on a surface.

+[Python]()----Runs a Python snippet to modify the incoming geometry.

 [Rewire Vertices]()----Rewires vertices to different points specified by an attribute.

 [Sphere]()----Creates a sphere or ovoid surface.